mchenliu/Tableau_Project_Spotify_Data_Analysis/README.md

 # Dashboard | Details
 ![Details_dashboard_gif](/Images/DetailsDashboard.gif)

-# Introducation
+# Introduction
-📣 In this project, I used dataset from my [Python Spotify Analysis Project](https://github.com/mchenliu/Capstone_Project_Spotify_Data_Analysis) to create a set of dynamic dashboard to uncover insights into my listening habits.
+📣 In this project, I utilized a dataset from my [Python Spotify Analysis Project](https://github.com/mchenliu/Capstone_Project_Spotify_Data_Analysis) to create dynamic dashboards analyzing my listening habits from 2018 to 2024.
+The goal was to uncover trends in my streaming history while enhancing my data visualization skills using Tableau.

+This project involved:

+**Data Enrichment:** Using ChatGPT to fill in missing data from the original dataset.
+**ETL Process:** Employing Excel Power Query for data cleaning and transformation before importing it into Tableau.
+Key insights revealed:

+My favorite genre is *Mandarin pop*, and my top artist is *Hebe Tien*, whose tracks I prefer to play at home in New Zealand compared to while traveling.
+My second favorite artist is *JJ Lin*, with a skip rate only half that of Hebe Tien.
+My most-played podcast is *童話裡都是騙人的*, although I skipped this show 50% of the time.
+This project also uncovered challenges in data collection and handling, offering valuable lessons for future analytics endeavors.

 :mag: Check out my Spotify Streaming dashboard on [Tableau Public](https://public.tableau.com/app/profile/mei.liu4813/viz/SpotifyDashboard_17338950683000/SpotifyOverview).

 ## Tools Used
 **:bar_chart: Excel:** Used Power Query to clean data before importing to Tableau.
-**🤖 ChatGPT:** Used to genrate logos and serves as assistance for the project.
+**🤖 ChatGPT:** Used to generate logos and serves as assistance for the project.
 **:art: Tableau:** A powerful tool for creating data visualizations and business intelligence dashboards, enabling insightful analysis and reporting.
 **:pencil2: draw.io:** Used to sketch the dashboard design and container structures.
 **:computer: Visual Studio Code:** A lightweight, versatile code editor.
 I utilized Visual Studio Code to edit project scripts and manage images, ensuring seamless integration and synchronization with GitHub for version control and collaboration.